xolariansky/covidapi/README.md

   * you are free to distrust / trust any tokens you might like
   * on what basis the tokens are generated is irrelevant and might include intensive tracking and verification (e.g. Personal-ID-ID)
   * the server should store and offer the JWT ID , making it possible to track fraud

+* the JWE could include an extended payload
+  * for example a hmac of the uuid including a device secret could be used to verify validity of presence and present this in the get-status request

 ### open questions